thesavant42/decker/README.md

 To chat with models hosted locally on LM Studio over the RESTful APIs, using the T-Deck running Circuit Python 9.

+## Why?

+- To learn a new technology stack
+- To make my robot more awesome
+- I couldn't find anything that did it exactly how I needed it

 ### Status: Chat Mode

 Status: MVP for Chat functionality is working

-  - Can chat w/ llm on t-deck keyboard
+  - User is able to chat w/ llm on t-deck keyboard
   - LLM Chats Back
   - Need to work on being able to configure from the chat window with mIRC-style /slash commands.
       Round 1 /slash command goals: